Ruben Amorim: Reception

 Amorim is often credited with rejuvenating Sporting CP by promoting young talents, instilling a winning mentality, and developing a versatile and cohesive style of play.
 José Mourinho insisted that "Amorim would never change his approach regardless of the opposition and his tactics provide depth for the wingers and the striker", leading to describe Amorim's style as "always intense".

 Former Estoril head coach stated that Amorim's teams reflect his work ethic, with "he is always trying to improve his players [...] works with young talent but also with experienced players as well and what they all have in common is that they fight [...]
 I think he wins a lot with his communication, his message is clear and it is easy to understand.
 The players connect with him easily.
 Even on the outside, for the reporters and the public, it is really simple and really concrete".

-In April 2023, Manchester United player and fellow compratriot Bruno Fernandes praised Amorim's management style, believing that his skill set is adaptable to leagues outside of Portugal and had all the qualities "to be able to succeed in English, French, or Spanish football".
+In April 2023, Manchester United player and fellow compatriot Bruno Fernandes praised Amorim's management style, believing that his skill set is adaptable to leagues outside of Portugal and had all the qualities "to be able to succeed in English, French, or Spanish football".
 Amorim was described by Guillem Balagué of BBC Sport as a coach who's "still adding layers of knowledge to his methods but he still believes football only makes sense if those watching are thrilled by it".

+However at Manchester United, Amorim was criticised for his handling of academy players.
+In December 2025, he claimed that 18-year-old defender Harry Amass was "struggling in the Championship" with Sheffield Wednesday, although Amass was at the time the club's player of the month.
+He also claimed that 18-year-old forward Chido Obi was "not always a starter in the Under-21s", which he and his team were reportedly unhappy with.

+Amorim was also heavily criticised for his devotion to a 3–4–3 system that the squad was never built to execute.
+His tactical inflexibility became a constant source of frustration for critics, most notably in a Premier League match against Everton, where despite playing the majority of the match with an extra man, Amorim did not alter his shape, keeping three centre-backs and two wing-backs on the pitch even when the situation screamed for a more attacking approach — a decision that drew fierce criticism from Gary Neville, who had grown increasingly vocal in his disapproval as results deteriorated throughout the season.
+Paul Scholes, another former United player, was similarly scathing, feeling that Amorim was betraying the club's identity and deeply ingrained attacking principles.
+Amorim's insistence on sticking with the system eventually led to a run of poor performances that ultimately made his position untenable.